jSoboil/Dissertation/README.md

 <br/>

 ## Brief
 This repository stores a Cost-Effectiveness Analysis model coded in the R language.
-The model is is a replication of an original model developed by [Sinanovic E. et al.](https://doi.org/10.1016/j.vaccine.2009.08.004), titled:
+It is a replication of a model originally developed by [Sinanovic E. et al.](https://doi.org/10.1016/j.vaccine.2009.08.004), titled:

 >The potential cost-effectiveness of adding a human papillomavirus vaccine to the cervical cancer screening programme in South Africa.